top of page

 B I O G R A P H Y

-An accomplished concert artist and Baroque music specialist, baritone Steven Eddy has appeared both as a soloist and as a professional choral singer with The Oratorio Society of New York, Seraphic Fire, Philharmonia Baroque Orchestra, True Concord Voices and Orchestra, Spire Chamber Ensemble, Lancaster Symphony Orchestra, American Classical Orchestra, Sacred Music in a Sacred Space, Choral Arts Philadelphia, American Symphony Orchestra, Manhattan Concert Productions, Handel Choir of Baltimore, Bach Vespers at Holy Trinity, The Choralis Foundation, Columbia Pro Cantare, and Ensemble VIII.
+An accomplished concert artist and Baroque music specialist, baritone Steven Eddy has appeared both as a soloist and as a professional choral singer with The Oratorio Society of New York, Seraphic Fire, Philharmonia Baroque Orchestra, True Concord Voices and Orchestra, Spire Chamber Ensemble, The Thirteen, Variant Six, Lancaster Symphony Orchestra, American Classical Orchestra, Sacred Music in a Sacred Space, Choral Arts Philadelphia, American Symphony Orchestra, Manhattan Concert Productions, Handel Choir of Baltimore, Bach Vespers at Holy Trinity, The Choralis Foundation, Columbia Pro Cantare, and Ensemble VIII.

 Equally adept on the opera stage, Mr. Eddy recently made his New York Philharmonic debut in the world premiere of David Lang's prisoner of the state, singing the role of Prison Guard and covering the role of The Prisoner.
 Mr. Eddy’s repertory include Raimbaud (Le comte Ory), Pablo Picasso (After Life), Dandini (La Cenerentola), Charlie (Three Decembers), Sid (Albert Herring), Dancaïre (Carmen), Figaro (The Barber of Seville), Aeneas (Dido & Aeneas), Schaunard (La bohème), Nick Shadow (The Rake’s Progress), Ford (Falstaff), John Brooke (Little Women), Belcore (L’elisir d’amore), Guglielmo (Così fan tutte) and Dr. Pangloss/Voltaire (Candide).
 He has had the pleasure of performing with such companies and festivals as Fort Worth Opera, Opera Saratoga, Opera Birmingham, LoftOpera, Chelsea Opera, Aspen Opera Theater Center, Tanglewood Music Center, American Lyric Theater, Center for Contemporary Opera, Arbor Opera Theater, and the Seagle Music Colony.

-Mr. Eddy has also received great praise as an interpreter of art song.
+Mr. Eddy has received great praise as an interpreter of art song.
 He made his New York recital début in October 2015 as a winner of the 2015 Joy in Singing Debut Artist Award.
 Since then, he has appeared as a frequent guest artist with Brooklyn Art Song Society and also appeared with Philadelphia's LyricFest in the world premiere of Daron Hagen's song cycle The Art of Song.
 As a Marc & Eva Stern Fellow with SongFest at Colburn, he had the opportunity to collaborate on recitals and masterclasses with such luminaries as Graham Johnson, Rudolf Piernay, Jake Heggie, John Musto and Sanford Sylvan.
-Prior to this, he was a Vocal Arts Fellow of the Tanglewood Music Center in 2012 and 2013, where he performed and collaborated with Stephanie Blythe, Alan Smith, and Håkan Hagegård.
-During his studies at the University of Michigan, he worked closely with celebrated collaborative pianist Martin Katz on a wide variety of art song and opera projects.
+Before this, he was a Vocal Arts Fellow of the Tanglewood Music Center in 2012 and 2013, where he performed and collaborated with Stephanie Blythe, Alan Smith, and Håkan Hagegård.
+During his studies at the University of Michigan, he worked closely with celebrated collaborative pianist Martin Katz on various art song and opera projects.

-The 1st Prize winner of the 2019 Oratorio Society of New York Competition and the 2015 Joy in Singing Debut Artist Award, Mr. Eddy also received prizes as a Regional Finalist of the Metropolitan Opera National Council Auditions, the Oratorio Society of New York’s Lyndon Woodside competition, Joy in Singing’s Positively Poulenc!
-Competition, the Howard County Arts Council Rising Star, and the University of Michigan Friends of Opera competitions.
-He was also the recipient of the Earl V. Moore Award in Music from the University of Michigan and has been a finalist in the Dallas Opera Guild and Connecticut Opera Guild competitions.
+The 1st Prize winner of the 2019 Oratorio Society of New York Lyndon Woodside Competition and the 2015 Joy in Singing Debut Artist Award, Mr. Eddy also received prizes as a Regional Finalist of The Metropolitan Opera National Council AuditionsJoy in Singing’s Positively Poulenc!
+Competition, The Howard County Arts Council Rising Star, and The University of Michigan Friends of Opera competitions.
+He also received the Earl V. Moore Award in Music from the University of Michigan and has been a finalist in the Dallas Opera Guild and Connecticut Opera Guild competitions.

 ACO20190307-083.jpg